RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv2.6.md

 ### Privacy Plan

-CAs must conduct a Privacy Threshold Assessment, and implement and maintain any required Privacy Impact Assessments and Privacy Plans in accordance with the requirements of the Privacy Act of 1974, as amended.
+<span class="mark">CAs must conduct a Privacy Threshold Assessment, and implement and maintain any required Privacy Impact Assessments and Privacy Plans in accordance with the requirements of the Privacy Act of 1974, as amended</span>.

 ### Information Treated as Private